enyeahgo/firebase-nodejs-expressjs-handlebars-bootstrap-blog/README.md

   <li>typeIcon</li>
 </ul>

 We need to include these keys on every blog entry (json) because the <code>Handlebars</code> template relies highly on the data provided by these keys.
-Here is an example blog entry in json.
+Here is an example blog entry as a json object which you can <code>Import</code> into <code>Blogs/all</code> for example.

 ```
 {